fancydropbear/AstroLab/README.md

 ## Legal Boring Stuff

-Copyright 2012 Cranfield University
+Copyright 2012-2013 Cranfield University
-Written by Josep Virgili
+Written by Josep Virgili (Orbital Propogator and Disturbances Database), Daniel Zhou Hao (B-dot Controller and CubeSat Dyanmics)

 This file is part of the AstroLab toolkit